- ENG 1010

 - Admission GPAs calculated using only the Tri-C specific admission course credit hours listed.

-- If you transferred in college courses, such as English, Math, Physics, Psychology, or Anatomy & Physiology, you will need an override to register for the some of the admission courses.
+- If you transferred in college courses, such as English, math, physics, psychology, or anatomy and physiology, you will need an override to register for the some of the admission courses.
 Contact a counselor or program director to request the override; provide them your Tri-C student ID number and the course section number (CRN).

 - There are no time limits for required courses; due to their importance, the course content is built upon (not reviewed) in the remaining Program courses.